odibua/automateDataCollectionAndProcessing/README.md

 and the signal is applied in accordance with [1].
 It also contains all functions called in the GUI in different folders.

+# Modifying Parameters Relevant to GUI:

+In the initializeMicroscope_Callback function, the following parameters are important to the autofocusing algorithm:

+          %Define default parameters for autofocus
+          handles.mmtoZ=5000/5e-3; #Conversion between mm and the z-position obtained from scope handles.intervalMicronsL = 20;%35; #Lowest position below current z-stage position allowed handles.intervalMicronsU = 20;%35; #Highest position above current z-stage position allowed handles.intervalMicronsU = handles.intervalMicronsU*1e-6;
+          handles.intervalMicronsL = handles.intervalMicronsL*1e-6;
+          handles.maxIter=20; #Maximum number of iterations allowed in auto focus algorithm handles.tol=2; #Tolerance that stops auto focus algorithm (maximum difference in updated bounds in golden section algorithm)

+In the postProcessDisplBWMeth_Callback function, the following parameter is important to calculating displacement:

+          pxl2mic=50/388; #Gives the conversion ratio between pixels and microns that is used in calculating displacement

 # Outline of Microscope GUI:
           I. Initialization Module:
                 a) Initialize Microscope:         Initializes the java class mmc that is used to control the microscope,